This site contains affiliate links for which I may be compensated.

 By: Carolina di Basilicata

 In 1902, at age 19, my great grandmother Carolina (pronounced caroleena) immigrated from Albano di Locania Basilicata, Italy to NYC.
-She brought a cutting of her family fig tree from her southern Italy garden to her new home in Corona Queens, NYC.
+She brought a Cutting of her family fig tree from her southern Italy garden to her new home in Corona Queens, NYC.

 My Dad recalls scooping horse manure from city streets left by horse carriages for his grandmother’s fig tree.
 He also remembers being told to scatter old grape scraps around the tree after the men were finished making wine.
 My Dad claims that this was her secret for healthy, strong and productive fig tree!